lilyosah/tech-knowledgebase/Human-Computer-Interaction/Contextual Inquiry.md

 - Who are you going to talk to?
 - How will you record information?
 	- Handwritten notes are probably best, if you're recording then you may not take good enough notes
-- Write tips at the top of your notes:
-	- Follow up on interesting details
-	- Ask for specific examples
-	- Ask why
-	- Be an apprentice
-	- Also focus at the top

 ### During the interview